 It’s a tough class to play with, but once you get the hang of it, you’ll be invaluable to your team.

 The Interceptor is essentially the complete opposite to the Colossus, with nimble movement, lightweight armour and a stealthier approach to battle.
-The Interceptor can do huge amounts of close-range damage with devastating melee attacks, but it’s also arguably the weakest interceptor in terms of armour.
+The Interceptor can do huge amounts of close-range damage with devastating melee attacks, but it’s also arguably the weakest Javelin in terms of armour.
 You have to be great at dodging and manoeuvring around the environment as the Interceptor, as you need to get in, cause damage and get out before any retaliation.

 The upside is that the Interceptor is incredibly lightweight and easy to control, allowing you to move quickly both on the ground and in the air to bring the fight wherever it’s required.